 It’s the perfect occasion to explore the following curriculum concepts:

 Don’t let the measuring, counting, calculating and coordinating a party requires go to waste!

 Task your students with the job of planning the class party, either all together or in groups.
 Allowing students to organise the food and equipment for a party enables them to develop the skills of financial responsibility, calculating and comparing of prices, and measuring and coordinating of supplies.
 The best part – they are rewarded at the end of the day by enjoying the fruits of their labour!

 We have a range of resources that can help students of all ages enjoy a well-deserved celebration while maximising learning opportunities.

 Before planning begins, review the concept of money with our Money and Financial Mathematics resources.

-Students can review the basics of money, before practicing problem-solving with our Pandora’s Party Palace Math – Lower Years, Middle Years or Upper Years Activity, which allows differentiation through its pricing structure.
+Students can review the basics of Australian money, before practising problem-solving with our Pandora’s Party Palace Maths – Lower Years, Middle Years or Upper Years Activity, which allows differentiation through its pricing structure.

-Younger students, in particular, will find value in our Shopping Catalog with Worksheet where they calculate and compare costs for a number of common grocery items.
+Younger students, in particular, will find value in our Shopping Catalogue with Worksheet where they calculate and compare costs for a number of common grocery items.

 Fractions, Decimals and Percentages

-For older students, our enriching Decimals and Percentages Math Investigation – Prepare to Party is the perfect end of term activity to help your students grow their knowledge of decimals and percentages.
+For older students, our enriching Decimals and Percentages Maths Investigation – Prepare to Party is the perfect end of term activity to help your students grow their knowledge of decimals and percentages.